Golden Rod Solidago

 -

-Solidago, or Goldenrod, is a genus of herbaceous perennials in the aster family with up to 120 species and numerous cultivars.
-Goldenrod is easy to grow in average, dry to medium, well-drained soil in full sun.
+Goldenrod is easy to grow in full sun and average, dry to medium, well-drained soil.
 It is a very forgiving plant and tolerates poor, dry soils, clay, and drought.
-It displays small, bright yellow flowers in dense clusters on top of tall stems from July through September and additional blooming is encouraged if you deadhead spent flower clusters.
-The plant naturalizes quickly in the garden and it may be advisable to divide it every two or three years to control spread.
+The plant naturalizes quickly in the garden, and it may be advisable to divide it every two or three years to control its spread.
+Propagation is accomplished with wind-driven seeds or by the division of underground rhizomes.

 Goldenrod is sometimes confused with ragweed and wrongly accused of bearing the wind-borne ragweed pollen that causes allergies and hay fever.

-Goldenrod hybrids and cultivars are very popular perennials in Europe, and becoming so here and their color and form combine well with blue wood asters (Symphyotrichum cordifolium) and hardy ageratum (Coloclinium coelestinum).
+Goldenrod hybrids and cultivars are very popular perennials in Europe and becoming so here and their color and form combine well with blue wood asters (Symphyotrichum cordifolium) and hardy ageratum (Coloclinium coelestinum).

 Insects, Diseases, and Other Plant Problems: This plant has no serious insect or disease problems; however, rust, powdery mildew, and leaf spot may occur.
+Some species can be aggressive and spread easily when grown in optimal conditions.

 - See this plant in the following landscapes: